-Memorial Day weekend weather in Seattle area: Expect a cloudy start but a sunny finish
+Here’s what to expect from Memorial Day weekend weather in Seattle area

-Hang in there, all of you who are planning to host or attend a barbecue on Memorial Day.
-Despite a gray Friday, the sun will emerge before the end of the three-day weekend, according to the National Weather Service in Seattle.
+Hang in there, all of you planning to host or attend a barbecue on Memorial Day.
+The sun will emerge before the end of the three-day weekend, according to the National Weather Service in Seattle.

-Friday’s weather started with an unexpected convergence zone that developed quickly, bringing a lightning-and-thunder show to some parts of the Puget Sound before dissipating just as rapidly.
+While Friday began with an unexpected convergence zone that brought a lightning-and-thunder show to some parts of the Puget Sound, the weather will be calmer the rest of the weekend.

-For most of the Seattle area, Friday will be cloudy and cool with a chance of showers and a high around 60 degrees, according to weather service meteorologist Dana Felton.
-Friday night could be a little breezy, with 15 to 25 mph winds from the south, he said.
+The Seattle area will see a chance for rain throughout Saturday, with temperatures in the high 50s and gusts between 9 and 23 mph, according to the weather service.

-“And then things take a turn for the better, some might think,” Felton said.
+“And then things take a turn for the better, some might think,” said weather service meteorologist Dana Felton.

 “It’ll be a good day to do whatever you want outside,” Felton said.
 “And I’m sure there will be plenty of barbecues.”

-The clear, warm stretch is predicted to continue through Thursday next week, with highs in the lower to mid-70s.
+The clear, warm stretch is predicted to continue through Thursday, with highs in the lower to mid-70s.

 The month is trending warmer and drier than average, and May is on pace to go down as one of the driest on record for the region.